balena-io/balena-cli/INSTALL-ADVANCED.md

 * [Executable Installer](#executable-installer): the easiest method on Windows and macOS, using the traditional graphical desktop application installers.
-* [Standalone Zip Package](#standalone-zip-package): these are plain zip files with the balena CLI executable in them: extract and run.
+* [Standalone tar.gz Package](#standalone-targz-package): these are plain tar.gz files with the balena CLI
+  bundled within.
 Available for all platforms: Linux, Windows, macOS.
   Recommended also for scripted installation in CI (continuous integration) environments.
 * [NPM Installation](#npm-installation): recommended for Node.js developers who may be interested in integrating the balena CLI in their existing projects or workflow.